 Assemblies are a great way to keep in touch with what is going on in the school and your child’s classroom.

-We start the week off with a Values assembly on Monday’s from 9:10 to 9:40 where we participate in whole school, whanau and small group activities.
+Values assembly is on Tuesday mornings from 9:10 to 9:40 where we participate in whole school, whanau and small group activities.
+Most of these assemblies revolve around the Zones of Regulation programme, our school values and vision.
 Parents are invited to both of these assemblies.

 Lucky Gold Award winners